- The interest is fixed for the entire period, so the return on your deposit is not affected by changes in interest rates.

 1. How are the sums to be compensated to customers calculated?

-Deposits protected under the deposit guarantee scheme are compensated with the interest accrued by the date the bankruptcy decision or the Swedish Financial Inspectorate`s decision is announced.
+Deposits protected under the deposit guarantee scheme are compensated with the interest accrued by the date the bankruptcy decision or the Estonian Financial Inspectorate`s decision is announced.
 The maximum limit of 100 000 euros is applied to the total sum deposited by a single depositor in one bank, but not to each opened deposit separately.

 2. Which legal persons does the deposit guarantee scheme not cover?